Preschool Marketing Strategy: Why Word-of-Mouth Still Drives Daycare Enrollment

 No matter how polished your website or how active your social media presence is, what parents say about your program behind the scenes plays a major role in enrollment decisions.

 By building strong relationships with families and encouraging them to share their experiences, you’re not just marketing—you’re building a trusted reputation that continues bringing new families to your program.
+Not sure where your biggest enrollment gaps are?
+These 8 SWOT questions can help you identify where to focus first."

 Frequently Asked Questions About Preschool Marketing